Absolute continuity, supports and idempotent splitting in categorical probability: Supports

 \subsection{Split supports}

 In this subsection, we study a stronger notion of support, which we call ``split support''.
-This has several independent motivations, starting with another universal property, which in contrast to the mapping-in universal property of supports given in \cref{def:support} is a mapping-out universal property, extending the original one \cite[Definition 13.20]{fritz2019synthetic}.
-Another point is that split supports are more well-behaved than ``plain'' supports when they do exist.
-For example, it is easy to see that split supports are stable under tensor product, while this is probably not the case for plain supports (\cref{conj:support_tensor}).
+In contrast to the mapping-in universal property of ``plain'' supports given in \cref{def:support}, this is a mapping-out universal property, extending the original one \cite[Definition 13.20]{fritz2019synthetic}.
+This universal property is simpler in the sense that no compatibility with the monoidal structure is required, since it can in fact be derived (\cref{prop:splitsupp_tensor}).

-\begin{example}[Split support for a stochastic map] Let us illustrate the basic idea by considering \cref{example:first} again.
+\begin{example}[Split support for a stochastic map] Let us illustrate the basic idea by considering \cref{ex:first} again.
 For another set $Y=\{x,y,z\}$, let functions $f,g \colon X\to Y$ be given by

 Note that $f$ and $g$ are equal $p$-almost surely.
 The intuitive reason behind this is that restricting them to the support $\Supp{} = \{a,b\}$ of $p$ gives the \emph{same} function of type $\Supp{} \to Y$.
 This is true also for general supports as given by \cref{def:support} (see \cref{lem:supp_asfaithful}).
 However, notice an additional property that is \emph{not captured} by our definition of ``plain'' supports in Markov categories.
 Namely, every morphism $h \colon \Supp{} \to Y$ arises from a restriction as above.
 One can always extend such $h$ to a morphism $X \to Y$ (necessarily \as{$p$} uniquely), so that restricting to $\Supp{}$ produces $h$ itself again.